manojn0010/Demographic-Modelling-of-Population-Dynamics/report.md

 The diagnostics include:

 1. Residual vs fitted inspection
-**Purpose:** show model specification validity.
+**Purpose:** Show model specification validity
 ![](diagnostic_plots/residuals_vs_fitted.png)
 The residual vs fitted plot indicates no strong nonlinear pattern, suggesting that the linear specification reasonably captures the central structure of the data.

 2. Residual distribution analysis
-**Purpose:** Assess the distribution of residuals and provide a visual check of the normality assumption.
+**Purpose:** Assess the distribution of residuals and provide a visual check of the normality assumption
 ![](diagnostic_plots/residual_histogram.png)
 The histogram shows that residuals are approximately centred around zero and exhibit a roughly bell-shaped distribution.
 However, the presence of slight right-skewness and a small number of larger positive residuals indicates minor deviations from perfect normality, though no severe distributional issues are evident.

 3. Q–Q normality assessment
-**Purpose:** show normality assumption.
+**Purpose:** Show normality assumption
 ![](diagnostic_plots/qq_plot.png)
 Residuals broadly follow the theoretical normal distribution, with minor deviations in the tails.

 4. Residual autocorrelation analysis
-**Purpose:** Assess whether residuals exhibit autocorrelation.
+**Purpose:** Assess whether residuals exhibit autocorrelation
 ![](diagnostic_plots/acf_residuals.png)
 The autocorrelation function (ACF) of the residuals is examined to detect remaining time-series dependence.
 Several early lags exceed the confidence bounds, suggesting the presence of residual autocorrelation and possible dynamic misspecification.